|

 Jasmin to Wyn, thought there was something else in her look.

-Jasmin looked beautiful in an outfit that
+Jasmin looked beautiful in an outfit that The Doctor thought the wardrobe

-He was sure it had nothing like that before.
-Being the cultural sponge
+must have created especially for her.
+He was sure it had nothing like

-he was, he knew the word for that sort of outfit was Shalwar Kameez.
-And
+that before.
+Being the cultural sponge he was, he knew the word for that

-that was a general term for any outfit that consisted of loose-waisted
+sort of outfit was Shalwar Kameez.
+It was a general term for any outfit

-and tight legged trousers with a long overshirt or dress.
-But that term
+that consisted of loose-waisted and tight legged trousers with a long

-dress of the finest fabrics.
-Jasmin's outfit was the latter.
-Both the
+Jasmin’s outfit was the latter.
+Both the trousers and the shirt-dress

-trousers and the shirt-dress were in red silk with delicately embroidered
+that came down to her calves were in red silk with delicately embroidered

-and the hem of the Kameez.
-It was sleeveless, but she threw a sheer red
+scooped neckline and the hem of the Kameez.
+It was sleeveless, but she

-chiffon shawl over her head and arms to complete a look that was at one
+threw a sheer red chiffon shawl over her head and arms to complete a look

-and the same time traditional in style to her racial origin, and sensual
+that was at one and the same time traditional to her racial origin, and

-and feminine and modern.
+sensual and feminine and modern.

-"Alec," The Doctor whispered.
-"She's YOUR girl!
-Go get
+“Alec,” The Doctor whispered.
+“She’s YOUR girl!

-them back in the console room and turned to look at Wyn who, now they
+see them back in the console room and turned to look at Wyn who, now they

 had gone, looked decidedly disconsolate.